Making the Leap Into International Business

 Will you face roadblocks trying to ship goods in and out of that particular region?

-Is there ever political unrest that might lead this area into a state of emergency where your business ability to function could be at risk?
+Is there ever political unrest that might lead this area into a state of emergency where your business's ability to function could be at risk?

 Their Import Policies

 In some cases, certain products will be restricted or banned entirely.
-In other cases, a country may need to approve the product before allowing it in their borders.
+In other cases, a country may need to approve the product before allowing it within its borders.
 This can take anywhere from weeks to months.
 It is important to understand what kind of requirements a country has when it comes to importing products.

 Ready to take your business to the global market?
 Get started

 Some countries require that a company first receive an International Commercial Invoice before they allow them to import/export their goods legally.